 During an esophageal dilation, you will be in a seated position.
 The only anesthetic necessary when having a simple esophageal dilation is a topical spray that is applied inside the throat before the procedure.
 In these cases, the procedure should take only a few minutes.
 You should be able to return to your normal eating and drinking activities within a very short time.
 In cases where an x-ray is needed during esophageal stricture treatment, one of our NYC gastroenterologists will perform your esophageal dilation in an x-ray unit.

 If your gastroenterologist is performing an upper endoscopy at the same time as your esophageal dilation, the procedure will usually be done under sedation in an endoscopy suite.
 If you will be sedated, you will also need to arrange for someone to escort you home from the procedure.

 There are rarely any complications from esophagus dilation.
 In most cases, treatment is immediately successful, allowing you to eat and drink without a problem a short time after the procedure.

 Schedule Your Esophageal Dilation Consultation Today!

 At Gramercy Park Digestive Disease Center (GPDDC), our gastroenterologists have extensive experience in esophageal dilation treatment.
 If you are suffering from esophageal stricture and believe you may benefit from esophageal dilation, the first step is to consult with a skilled NYC gastroenterologist.
-Our practice is home to top board-certified gastroenterology physicians, with extensive background in treating esophageal stricture with dilation.
-Call (212) 979-3237 or use the form on this page to learn more about our esophageal dilation procedure.
+Our practice is home to top NYC board-certified gastroenterology physicians, with extensive background in treating esophageal stricture with dilation.
+Call (212) 979-3237 or contact us online to schedule your appointment, and we will get back to you as soon as possible.